fohrloop/wakepy/docs/source/modes.md

 | MacOS    | *     | [caffeinate](#keep-running-macos-caffeinate)                       |
 | Windows  | *     | [SetThreadExecutionState](#keep-running-windows-stes)              |

+Does keep.running prevent manually putting system to sleep?
+: Only the  automatical, idle timer timeout based sleep / suspend is prevented; Will not prevent user manually entering sleep from a menu, by closing a laptop lid or by pressing a power button, for example.

+Can I lock my computer after entered `keep.running` mode?
+: Yes, and you probably should, if you're not near your computer.
+The program will continue execution regardless of the lock.

+What about automatical lockscreen / screensaver?
+: The system may still automatically log out user, enable lockscreen or turn off the display.
+Automatic lock screen is not guaranteed, but it is  not prevented in any way.

+What happens id the process holding the lock dies?
+: The lock is automatically removed.
+There are no methods in keep.running mode which for example would perform system-wide configuration changes or anything which would need manual reversal.

 (keep-presenting-mode)=
 ## keep.presenting

-**Does keep.presenting prevent manually putting system to sleep?** All the methods, if not otherwise specified, only prevent the *automatic, idle timer timeout based*  sleeping and screensaver/screenlock, so it is still possible to put system to sleep by selecting Suspend/Sleep from a menu, closing the laptop lid or pressing a power key, for example.
-It is also possible to manually start the screenlock/screensaver while presenting mode is on.

-**Is my computer locked automatically in `keep.presenting` mode?**: No. Entering a screenlock automatically would stop presenting the content.
+While `keep.presenting` mode is activated, the system may not automatically go to sleep (or suspend) meaning that programs will continue running and can use CPU.
+In addition to that, automatic start of screensaver & screenlock are prevented, meaning that you can show content in the `keep.presenting` mode.

 | Platform | DE              | Method                                                                      |
 | -------- | --------------- | --------------------------------------------------------------------------- |